 Length of Program.
-12 - 18 months (to include 14 consecutive weeks of clinical teaching in Texas, options for a year-long internship may be available through a school district)
+12 - 18 months (to include 14 consecutive weeks of full-day clinical teaching in Texas, options for a year-long internship may be available through a school district)

 In order to support student success, ACP students are required to complete Texas teacher certification testing within 12 months of completing all coursework.
 Students who fail to meet this deadline must complete an approved remediation program prior to testing approval.
 Remediation costs are the responsibility of the graduate.

 To maintain Program status students must:

 - Demonstrate professional dispositions necessary for successful teaching

 - Meet the technical standards as outlined in the program information

 - Actively engage in coursework and communicate regularly with professors